 The Past and the FutureThere are a great number of themes of the Bible, which include God, Man, Satan, Sin, Salvation, Redemption and Love.
 Merely as literature, the Bible is supreme in its quantity and quality of themes.
 It satisﬁes the simple-minded and meets the expectations and desires of those exhibiting wisdom and calm judgment.
 Not to exclude any underlying topics of a discussion or a recurring idea in Holy Scriptures, the Bible presents facts of eternity-past, the issues of the present, and the realities of eternity to come.
+In previous posts we have considered the past as related aspects having valuable memories and remembrances for every faithful believer of God.

 “I am the Alfa and Omega,” says the Lord God,” who is and who was and who is to come, the Almighty.”
 (Revelation 1:8)